State |

 Rationale

 I believe that writing plugins for Lumiera shall be simple.
 We do not want some central registry or management.
 Anyone shall be able to just start to write plugins.
-But that puts some reponsibility on the namespace so that all plugins can coexist and their names don’t clash.
-The above describes a very simple and flexible nameing system which anyone can follow.
+But that puts some responsibility on the namespace so that all plugins can coexist and their names don’t clash.
+The above describes a very simple and flexible naming system which anyone can follow.
 It produces names which should be sufficiently unique for practical purposes.
-It leaves alternatives for providing plugins as institutuion, individual or even anonymously.
+It leaves alternatives for providing plugins as institution, individual or even anonymously.

 Conclusion

-Accepted by October.2008 developer meeting
+Accepted by the October.2008 developer meeting

-Addendum Internal Interfaces
+Addendum: Internal Interfaces

 Back to Lumiera Design Process overview